About license violations

-- Splunk software does not stop indexing your data.
+- Splunk software continues to index your data.

 - Searches to the internal indexes are never disabled.
-This means that you can access the Monitoring Console or run searches against
+This means that you can use the monitoring console or run searches against the

 What license warnings look like

-If indexers in a pool exceed the license volume allocated to that pool, you will see a message in Messages on any page in Splunk Web.
+If license slaves using a license pool exceed the license volume allocated to that pool, you will see a message in Messages in Splunk Web.

 Clicking the link in the message takes you to Settings > Licensing, where the warning displays under the Alerts section of the page.
-Click a warning to get more information about it.
+Click the warning for details.

-Here are some of the conditions that generate a licensing alert:
+These are some of the conditions that generate a transient warning:

-- When a warning is given to one or more slaves, there is an alert.
-The alert stays as long as the warning is still valid within that last 30-day period.
+When a warning is given to one or more slaves, there is an alert.
+The alert remains as long as the warning is still valid for the last rolling 30 day period.

-About the connection between the license master and license slaves
+Violations due to problematical connections between license master and slaves

-When you configure a license master instance and add license slaves to it, the license slaves communicate their usage to the license master every minute.
-If the license master is down or unreachable for any reason, the license slave starts a 72 hour timer.
-If the license slave cannot reach the license master for 72 hours, search is blocked on the license slave (although indexing continues).
-Users cannot search data in the indexes on the license slave until that slave can reach the license master again.
+License slaves communicate their usage to the license master every minute.
+If a slave cannot reach the master for 72 hours or more, search is blocked on the slave, although indexing continues.
+Users cannot search data in the indexes on the slave until the slave recon ects with the master.

 To find out if a license slave has been unable to reach the license master, look for an event that contains